writetome51/observable-service/README.md

 ## Properties
 ```
-public observable : Observable  (read-only)
-    // Automatically assigns itself the result of
-    // this._functionThatReturnsObservable().

 protected _functionThatReturnsObservable: Function;
     // You probably won't need to access this property, but just in case you
     // want to change its value, it's available.

 public className : string (read-only)
-    // Not important.
-Inherited from BaseClass (see Inheritance Chain below).
 ```

 ## Methods
 ```
+subscribe(dataHandler: (data?: any) => void): Subscription

 empty(): void
-    // sets this.observable to undefined.
+    // sets the observable to undefined.
 Useful if you have to force-refresh
     // data.
-When you access this.observable after calling this.empty(),
+When you call this.subscribe() after calling this.empty(),
-    // this._functionThatReturnsObservable() is called again and this.observable is
+    // this._functionThatReturnsObservable() is called again, the observable is
-    // assigned the result.
+    // assigned the result, and then .subscribe() is called on it.
 ```
 The methods below are not important to know about in order to use this
 class.
 They're inherited from [BaseClass](https://github.com/writetome51/typescript-base-class#baseclass) .